FO slams India for indulging in ‘pointless blame game’ - PakObserver

 At least two civilians were martyred and another two injured early Thursday morning as the Indian Army resorted to unprovoked firing along the Line of Control (LOC), read the FO statement.

 According to the FO spokesperson, the Indian forces targeted Bramla village.
-The casualties occurred when a mortar round hit their house while they were harvesting in the fields nearby.
+The casualties occurred when a mortar round hit their house while they were harvesting in the fields nearby.—INP